Refusing One Breast - Breast Preference

 Remember, neglecting the breast that your baby loves should be avoided, too, as this could make you more susceptible to plugged ducts and breast infections.

-• Pump the emptier breast for at least 10 minutes after every feeding or until the breast seems empty.
-Use a quality breast pump, and electric is best; this will keep your supply up.
+- Pump the emptier breast for at least 10 minutes after every feeding.
+Use a quality breast pump, and electric is best.
+This will keep your supply up.
 Adding a 10-minute pumping session on the emptier breast in-between feedings will also increase the milk supply on that side.

-• Massage your emptier breast; this will not only increase your milk supply but helps to avoid clogged ducts.
-Breast massage before, during, and after breastfeeding sessions are recommended to increase supply in the smaller breast.
+- Massage your emptier breast.
+This will not only increase your milk supply but helps to avoid clogged ducts.
+Breast massage before, during, and after breastfeeding sessions are recommended to increase supply in the breast that produces less.

-• Never force your baby to breastfeed from the undesired breast; you might cause a complete nursing strike.
+- Never force your baby to breastfeed from the undesired breast as this could cause a complete nursing strike.

-• If your one nipple is a little different and seems to be causing a problem, you can use a nipple shield.
-Also, here is a page about breastfeeding with flat or inverted nipples.
+- If your one nipple is a little different and seems to be causing a problem, you can use a nipple shield.

-• Sometimes offering the smaller breast while swaying, walking, or bouncing may encourage nursing from that side.
+- Sometimes breastfeeding while swaying, walking, or bouncing may encourage nursing from a less preferred side.

 If it's not bothering you, it's okay to do nothing about the lopsidedness.
 Your breasts should even out again after weaning.